What is hives

 If there is a suspicion that you are developing the symptomatology of hives due to physical stimuli such as heat, cold or pressure, we can specifically expose you to these stimuli in tests.

 Often, several factors are responsible for the onset of hives.
-Sometimes the cause cannot be found out despite elaborate tests.
+In most cases, the cause cannot be identified despite extensive testing.
+Especially in the chronic spontaneous form, it must be accepted that a specific trigger can often not be found.

 Hives (Urticaria): Prevention, Early Detection, Prognosis

 Chronic hives persist for years, sometimes decades, in rare cases.
 Then the usual symptoms occur daily, weekly or less frequently.
-For the prognosis of the chronic form, it is important to systematically research the possible causes and triggers in order to avoid them or find a therapy.
+In many patients, however, the disease improves over time, even if no trigger is found.